JetBrains-Research/KEEPs/KEEP.md

 - Classifier is not just a name of the error, but also a scope where it is declared.
   Any checks for errors could be performed using just string equality.
-  And these strings even could be transformed into `.intern()` to reduce it to reference equality.
+  And these strings even could be transformed into `.intern()` to reduce any comparison to reference equality.
 - Content is null for errors without data.
 - If there is some data, there are several options to store them.
   - If there is one field, we may store it directly.